CodeChron/fullstack-js-with-meteor-react-docs/add_styling.md

 </ul>
 With this in mind, copy and paste normalize into a local file and import it at the beginning of the file.
 ```@import "normalize.css";```
-If your web page now updates to be a sans serif font, then you know everything has been hooked up properly.

 ```scss
 @import "vendor/normalize";
 ```

+(Why 'vendor'?
+This is a common way of referring to code that was written by someone else that we are making use of.)

+If your web page now updates to be a sans serif font, then you know everything has been hooked up properly.

 ### Notes
 Next, we want to add a back button to our header.
 But to do that, we need to first customize the layout a bit, to center the title and make room for icons on each side.